Graduate School Resume: Putting Your Best Foot Forward

 Addressing your weaknesses

 Most people have made mistakes, been downsized, or just didn’t work to their full potential at all times.
-You must include these events in your graduate school resume, but use this opportunity to present them in the best possible light.
+You must include these events in your grad school résumé, but use this opportunity to present them in the best possible light.
 You will have a chance to address these negatives more fully in your essays or interview, but how they’re viewed begins in your resume.

 Job-hopping, limited experience and even periods of unemployment can be explained in ways that put positive spins on them.
 It is vitally important NEVER to lie on your application.
 Besides being unethical, it is potentially self-destructive.
 Adcoms will not tolerate lying, and even a “tiny” lie will stop your application process dead in its tracks.
 Don’t call yourself “Team Leader” if you were part of a team where everyone had equal rank and responsibility.
 Padding your graduate school resume is not worth being denied admission if you’re found out.
 And you WILL be found out.